yahyakkara/SerenityWebUiAutomation/README.md

 # Serenity BDD Automation Test With Zalenium Docker Grid
-This project is built with Cucumber, Serenity, Junit and Selenium.
-Also used Docker and Zalenium for Grid structure
+Project has been developed by using Cucumber, Serenity, Junit, Selenium tools and Docker,  Zalenium for Grid structure.

 ## Installation
 **Docker**
-Tests are very easy to install and deploy in a Docker container.
+Docker container includes everything needed to run an application: code, runtime, system tools, system libraries and settings so that users can easily install and deploy their tests.
 ```sh
 docker info
 docker pull elgalu/selenium